zijieli-Jlee/Temporal-Pointcloud-Upsampling-GAN/README.md

 The code is tested under Linux Ubuntu 18.04 with CUDA 10.2.

 ### Dataset
 We use DFSPH solver from SPLISHSPLASH (https://github.com/InteractiveComputerGraphics/SPlisHSPlasH) to generate simulation data.
-The geometry assets and Python script for simulation are taken and tweaked from CConv: https://github.com/isl-org/DeepLagrangianFluids. </br>
+The geometry assets and Python script for simulation are taken and tweaked from [CConv, Benjamin Ummenhofer et al.](https://github.com/isl-org/DeepLagrangianFluids) under CDLA-Permissive-1.0 and MIT license respectively. </br>

 To generate fluid data, first install SPLISHSPLASH following: https://splishsplash.readthedocs.io/en/latest/build_from_source.html (with Python bindings turned on), and set the path to binary at line 3 of ```splishsplash_config.py``` under ```fluid_data_generation``` folder.
 Download geometry assets from [link](https://github.com/isl-org/DeepLagrangianFluids/tree/master/datasets/models) and put them under the folder ```fluid_data_generation/models```.